tw3lveparsecs/azure-mcp-copilot-workshop/exercises/04-cosmos-db/README.md

    Show me details about the Cosmos DB account [your-account-name]
    ```

-### Exercise 4.2: Creating a Cosmos DB Account with Azure CLI
+### Exercise 4.2: Creating a Cosmos DB Account with Azure MCP

 1. Ask GitHub Copilot to help you create a Cosmos DB account:
    ```
-   Help me create a new Azure Cosmos DB account named 'cosmos-copilot-demo' in East US region in the resource group 'rg-copilot-demo' with the SQL API
+   Help me create a new Azure Cosmos DB account named 'cosmos-copilot-demo' in Australia East region in the resource group 'rg-mcp-workshop' with the SQL API
    ```
 2. Review and execute the command that Copilot suggests
 3. Verify the account was created by asking: